Nectar-A-Gonzalez/ROS2-DifferentialRobot_Repository_Project/README.md

 These packages are used to model a differential drive robot that communicates via ROS2 - Jazzy Distro.
 The diffrobot_pkg includes the three nodes that are used to simulate the differential robots behavior.
 The behavior is as follows:<br>
-- The robot is given a velocity at which it should move, the encoders are simulated through a node, which takes that linear and angular velocity (Vx and wz) and translates it into the amount of ticks the encoder would read, if the velocity is applied for 1 (one) second and the encoder has a resolution of dfddfdfdf (variables defined in the robot_parameters.py, change for your use case).<br>
+- The robot is given a velocity at which it should move, the encoders are simulated through a node, which takes that linear and angular velocity (Vx and wz) and translates it into the amount of ticks the encoder would read, if the velocity is applied for 1 (one) second and the encoder has a resolution of [dfddfdfdf] (variables defined in the robot_parameters.py, change for your use case).[VERIFY!THIS!]<br>
 - Based on the amount of ticks read by the encoders and if they changed from the previous instance, the new position of the robot is calculated.<br>
 dfdfd
-- The encoders "read" the angular velocity of each wheel in terms of tics read per degree dfdfererer
+- The encoders "read" the angular velocity of each wheel in terms of tics read per degree [dfdfererer]

 > [!Note]
 > The instructions given here are for a Linux OS.<br>
 > Package is for ROS2 - Jazzy <br>
 > They assume ROS2 already installed and sourced in the terminals.<br>

-#Communicates to what Explain the ros way of communicating or just the data processing aspect, I think only the logical part #IDEA
-#And maybe give instrutions to how to see ros communication nodes relationships. #IDEA

 ## How to build the package in your own workspace:
 To build the package in a workspace, you first need to create your workspace folder (if you don't already have one).<br>